Comment for 1002.12 - Record Retention

 1. The rule requires all written or recorded information about a self-test to be retained for 25 months after a self-test has been completed.
 For this purpose, a self-test is completed after the creditor has obtained the results and made a determination about what corrective action, if any, is appropriate.
 Creditors are required to retain information about the scope of the self-test, the methodology used and time period covered by the self-test, the report or results of the self-test including any analysis or conclusions, and any corrective action taken in response to the self-test.

-12(b)(7) Preapplication marketing information.
+12(b)(7) Preapplication Marketing Information

 1. Prescreened credit solicitations.
 The rule requires creditors to retain copies of prescreened credit solicitations.
 For purposes of this part, a prescreened solicitation is an “offer of credit” as described in 15 U.S.C.
 1681a(1) of the Fair Credit Reporting Act.
-A creditor complies with this rule if it retains a copy of each solicitation mailing that contains different terms, such as the amount of credit offered, annual percentage rate, or annual fee.
+A creditor complies with § 1002.12(b)(7) if it retains a copy of each solicitation mailing that contains different terms, such as the amount of credit offered, annual percentage rate, or annual fee.

 2. List of criteria.
 A creditor must retain the list of criteria used to select potential recipients.
 This includes the criteria used by the creditor both to determine the potential recipients of the particular solicitation and to determine who will actually be offered credit.